-1. 3-D (short form for 3 dimensional) shapes are solid shapes or objects.
-Cups, boxes, books, cars, trees, stones etc. are all 3-D shapes.

-2. Congruent (also called identical) shapes are shapes which are exactly the same in terms of size and looks.

-3. Polygons are 2-D Shapes made up of Straight lines.

-4. 2-D shapes are flat shapes such as polygons and circles.
+- 1. 3-D (short form for 3 dimensional) shapes are solid shapes or objects.
+Cups, boxes, books, cars, trees, stones etc. are all 3-D shapes. - 2.
+Congruent (also called identical) (shapes are shapes which are exactly the same in terms of size and looks. - 3.
+Polygons are 2-D shapes made up of straight lines. - 4.
+2-D shapes are after that shapes such as polygons and circles.